 1T.
 Sherry vinegar

-1 14.5oz can Artichoke hearts (I get mine at Trader Joe, they are much cheaper and of a higher quality)
+1 14.5oz can Artichoke hearts (I get mine at Trader Joe, they are much cheaper and of a higher quality)1/2c Kalamata olives

 1 pint cherry tomatoes cut in half